umccr/RNAsum/fusions/README.md

 **Pointers**

 - JAFFA expects the UCSC version of the genome.
 Other versions (e.g. Ensembl) aren't compatible with JAFFA's reference files.
+- The install script for the pipeline fails to install a couple of dependencies that have to be then manually provided.